datopian/playbook/culture/README.md

 We believe that we human beings are fundamentally:

-* **Complete**: "perfect, whole and complete" ... with barriers to the expression of that such as fear, ignorance, delusion and craving.
+* **Complete**: "perfect, whole and complete"... with barriers to the expression of that such as fear, ignorance, delusion and craving.
 * **Great**: we see people as possibilities and as able to achieve more than they (or we) can imagine
 * **Curious**: we want to test, discover, explore, take apart and be awed and wondrous
 * **Creative**: we want to build, develop, scaffold and innovate